soluhealth/emmtyper/README.md

 ## Requirements

 EmMAIL needs BLAST and isPcr.
 As is, there is no way to automatically install both within the setup.py.

-User for now will need to manually install the tools themselves and set them on $PATH for EmMAIL to work.
+User (for now) will need to manually install the tools themselves and set them on $PATH for EmMAIL to work.

 ## Installation

 EmMAIL uses setup.py for easier installation.
-Clone the GitHub page for EmMAIL, and run setup.py over the command line on the directory where setup.py for Pincer is located.
+Clone the GitHub page for EmMAIL, and run setup.py over the command line on the directory where setup.py for EmMAIL is located.
 The command is:

 ```sh